-- Understand and recognize symptoms of perinatal mood and anxiety disorders
+- Recognize and describe symptoms of perinatal mood and anxiety disorders

 - Identify risk factors, co-morbid conditions and additional considerations

-- Successfully administer screening and assessment tools to pregnant and postpartum women
+- Administer screening and assessment tools to pregnant and postpartum women

-- Learn basics of effective intervention and identify resources for informed care
+- Apply the basics of effective intervention and utilize resources for informed care

 Diana Lynn Barnes is an internationally recognized expert in women’s reproductive mental health.
 She is the editor and a contributing author of the definitive text Women’s Reproductive Mental Health Across the Lifespan (Springer, 2014).